DrexHD/MeliusCommands/README.md

 #### Argument Type

-For a full list of all argument types refer to the [Argument types wiki](https://minecraft.wiki/w/Argument_types).
+For a full list of all argument types refer to [ARGUMENTS](ARGUMENTS.md).
 Some argument types require additional arguments, which must be appended seperated by spaces.

 ## Command Modifiers